SamuelScandrett99/arches_projects_deliverables/jersey/views/persistent_overlay_order/README.md

 - Currently all users with edit permissoins can edit the overlay order
 - There is no need to add an sort order to already existing maps, the code will add it after they are rearranged once
-- Currently only works on overlays
+- Currently only works on overlays (see TODOs)

 ## Step 1
 ### Adjusting Models